nazar-pc/CleverStyle-Framework/docs/readme.md

 * [Bower & NPM](/docs/frontend-advanced/Bower-and-NPM.md)

 ### System objects [Backend] [dev]
-Global system objects provides almost all functionality of CleverStyle CMS.
+Global system objects provides almost all functionality of CleverStyle Framework.
 Shortly they were described in [classes section](/docs/Classes.md).
 Here you can see, how to use them in practice.
 * [$App](/docs/backend-system-objects/$App.md)
  * [Methods](/docs/backend-system-objects/$App.md#methods)
  * [Properties](/docs/backend-system-objects/$App.md#properties)